World's #1 on-line resource since 1989-----

 Doctor - San Francisco, California, USA

 A. I used WD-40 to remove screws that were difficult to remove on wooden kitchen cabinets.
 I then left it on overnight, big mistake.
 The oil streaked down the wooden cabinet doors.
 After reading other responses I tried the white vinegar, didn't work.
-I then tried spray Shout Gel [linked by editor to product info at Amazon]
+I then tried spray Shout Gel [affil. link to info/product on Amazon]

 - Buckhannon, West Virginia, USA

 Q. I have a veneer desk that has danish oil and old english oil all over it...how do I remove it without destroying.Mary McDonald

 A. OxyClean definitely works!
 I'm restoring a Stickley oak desk that was used (unforgivably) as a work bench.
 I used an iron and absorbent cloth to bring the motor oil to the surface and followed Robert L's directions.
 Once more with 220 grit and I'm reaching for the stain.
 Thank you, Robert!Joe Cass